gevisk/R_Code/README.md

 # R_Code
-Useless but styled code, or tips and tricks for R
+Miscellaneous code, and tips and tricks for R

 ## About this github
 The purpose of this git is to share my R code and knowledge with everyone